SenseLogic/CODA/README.md

     ...
     ```

-*   Name the unit test class by simply adding the `_TEST` suffix to the class name.
+*   Name the unit test class by simply adding a `_TEST` suffix to the class name.

 ## Advices

 *   Design before you program, to avoid loosing precious time in developing the wrong solution to the wrong problem.

 *   First find what is really needed, by taking a few minutes to write :

-    *   a short text explaining how to use the application before implementing it, to optimize its interface.
+    *   a short text explaining how to use the application before implementing it, to optimize its external interface.

-    *   a short text explaining what the application components will do before implementing them, to optimize their architecture.
+    *   a short text explaining what the application components will do before implementing them, to optimize the internal architecture.

-    *   a short text or test code explaining how the other programmers will use the application components, to optimize their class interface.
+    *   a short text or test code explaining to the other programmers how they will use the application components, to optimize the class interfaces.

 ## Version

-0.5
+1.0

 ## Author